goodmanjosephd/flowershow/content/My Favorite Questions.md

 ---

 ---
+# My Favorite Questions
 ## Second Iteration

 1. [[How can we live more and work less?]]
 Should we, and what do each of those mean and look like?
-2. [[How do we choose what to work on?]]
-How do we find the kind of work that we enjoy?
+2. [[How to choose what to work on]] How do we find the kind of work that we enjoy?
 3. [[How do we get ourselves to do hard work?]]
 Whats the balance between hard work and effortlessness?
 Can hard work be effortless?
 4. [[How can we understand our brain to make leading lives we love easier?]]
 What strategies can we build based on that information?
 5. [[How can we build digital systems to help us do work that matters?]]